SpenceKonde/DxCore/README.md

 Until 1.3.6, SerialUPDI was slow, and sometimes fiddly to set up.
 Those issues have been addressed and software improvements have increased the speed *by a factor of 20-30* for uploading to Dx parts, and we are able to get as close to the maximum rate that the NVM controller can write as one could hope for, with speeds in the area of 24kb/s at 345.6k baud, allowing the whole 128k of flash to be written and validated in 11 seconds at maximum speed, 16 seconds at a less demanding 230400 baud - compared with 31 seconds via optiboot, 42 seconds via jtag2updi, or a minute to a Curiosity Nano via the onboard debugger.
 Prior to 1.3.6, this upload method was hopelessly slow, and the same upload would have taken 2-20 minutes depending on the serial adapter.

 ### With an Arduino using jtag2updi
 One can be made from a classic AVR Uno/Nano/Pro Mini; inexpensive Nano clones are the usual choice, being cheap enough that one can be wired up and then left like that - see using a Nano running jtag2updi, you should select jtag2updi from the tools->programmer menu.
 Prior to the release of 1.3.6, this was the recommended method, despite the balky jtag2updi firmware and incompatibility with converting an Arduino Micro - there wasn't a good alternative.
 Now there is, and jtag2updi is slower, less reliable, and costs more than SerialUPDI.
-Due to the myriad problems with it, we are no longer providing guidance on it's configuration and use.

 ### Using a Curiosity Nano
 Choose the nEDBG programmer option, and things should just work.
-There are a lot of things I'm not a huge fan of on those boards, and the grindingly slow upload through avrdude is one of them, but programming them really should work without particular issue.
+There are a lot of things I'm not a huge fan of on those boards, and the grindingly slow upload through avrdude (40 seconds for a full 128k flash) is just one of them, but programming them should work without particular issue.
 Some people have had issues on linux machines, others had no problems.
-That all said, they upload at a glacial pace compared to SerialUPDI.

 ### Troubleshooting uploads - quick tips
 From experience, there are a few quick things to check before you conclude that there's a more serious problem.
 These only apply to jtag2updi and SerialUODI
 * Check the serial port selected.
-* If you get an error about bootloader.BOOTEND, you were using megaTinyCore, with SerialUPDI, and then came to DxCore and didn't select a programmer.
+* If you get an error about bootloader.BOOTEND, you were using megaTinyCore, with SerialUPDI, and then switched to a DxCore part and didn't select a programmer.
 The IDE is still set to use the other core's programmer... which is done *using that core's platform.txt*.
 When you open the tools menu you'll see a that no programmer name is listed next to "programmer".
-Select one, amd it should work.
+Select one, and it should work.
-* One of the most common problems though is still poor connections.
-It seems like it would be very hard to have wiring problems with just 1 pin and power and ground (usually one knows if those aren't right).
-I've been having a lot of problems with crap dupont line.
+* One of the most common problems is still poor connections.
+It seems like it would be very hard to have wiring problems with just 1 pin and power and ground (usually one knows if those aren't right) - but it still happens.
+I've worn out the crap terminals on several sets of dupont line that wi

 ### Optiboot-derived bootloader (optional)
 There is an included Optiboot derived bootloader included with the core.
 You may use it instead of UPDI programming it it suits your application or preferences better.
 The bootloader, of course, requires a UPDI programmer to install.